svaksha/Julia.jl/OpenData.md

 + [ModelerToolbox.jl](https://github.com/spencerlyon2/ModelerToolbox.jl) :: Utilities for working with many different versions/parameterizations of models.
 + [NetflixPrize.jl](https://github.com/jiahao/NetflixPrize.jl) :: Julia package for handling the Netflix Prize data set of 2006.
 + [PublicSuffix.jl](https://github.com/tanmaykm/PublicSuffix.jl) :: Julia Interface for working with the [Public Suffix List](http://publicsuffix.org/).
-+ [RDatasets.jl](https://github.com/johnmyleswhite/RDatasets.jl) :: Julia package for loading many of the data sets available in R.
++ [RDatasets.jl](https://github.com/johnmyleswhite/RDatasets.jl) :: Julia package for loading many of the datasets available in R.
 + [Socrata.jl](https://github.com/drewgendreau/Socrata.jl) :: An API wrapper for accessing the [Socrata Open Data API](http://dev.socrata.com) and importing data into a DataFrame.
 Socrata is an open data platform used by many local and State governments as well as by the Federal Government in USA.
 + [UCIMLRepo.jl](https://github.com/siddhantjain/UCIMLRepo.jl) :: A small package to allow for easy access and download of datasets from UCI ML repository.
 + [WorldBankData.jl](https://github.com/4gh/WorldBankData.jl) :: The World Bank provides free access to data about development at data.worldbank.org.

+## Data Science
++ [jplyr.jl](https://github.com/davidagold/jplyr.jl) :: Data manipulation facilities for Julia.

 ----